Winter Williams: Early life

 Ashley Christina Williams was born in Boston, Massachusetts.
 She graduated from the American Academy of Dramatic Arts in New York City in 2005, where she received the Charles Jehlenger Award for excellence in acting.

 Career

 She is best known for her role as Lindsay in The Human Centipede (First Sequence), where she plays the middle member of the human centipede.
 Her next major role was Piper in the 2010 suspense drama, Empty.
 In 2014, she had the title role in the horror film Julia, as a rape victim pursuing revenge.
 She won the award of Best Actress at the 2014 Screamfest Horror Film Festival for her performance as Julia.

 On March 23, 2023, she announced that, due to multiple other actors with the same or similar name, she had chosen "Winter Williams" as her new stage name.
 She noted "winter" was a word with special personal meaning to her.
+One of her first films to use this new credit is the forthcoming Winter Hymns.